Welcome to our gallery highlighting the extraordinary, subtly complex Tree House project, a home designed by MF Architecture.

 On the more private end of the home, we see a two-flight staircase in rich natural wood, adding a warm contrast to the white and grey surroundings.

-At the far end of the private wing of the home, we see the master bedroom suite, with rich tongue-and-groove wood ceiling adding a natural warmth to the space.
+At the far end of the private wing of the home, we see the primary bedroom suite, with rich tongue-and-groove wood ceiling adding a natural warmth to the space.
 The open-plan area leaves plenty of space for movement.

 The bedroom is bookended by an almost completely glass exterior wall, with sliding glass panels allowing for nature to enter the space.
 Spare furniture selection includes a dark wood bed frame, pair of minimalist natural wood side tables, and a leather upholstered accent chair in the corner.